-Figure 5-16.
+Figure 6-15.
 Frequency Response of DAC Interpolation Filter C

-5.5.2 DAC Digital-Volume Control
+6.3.10.2 DAC Digital-Volume Control

 The DAC has a digital-volume control block which implements programmable gain.
 Each channel has an independent volume control that can be varied from 24 dB to -63.5 dB in 0.5-dB steps.
-The left-channel DAC volume can be controlled by writing to page 0 / register 65, bits D7-D0.
+The mono-channel DAC volume is controlled by writing to page 0 / register 65, bits D7-D0.
 The right-channel DAC volume can be controlled by writing to page 0 / register 66, bits D7-D0.
-DAC muting and setting up a master gain control to control both channels is done by writing to page 0 / register 64, bits D3-D0.
+DAC muting and setting up a master gain control to control mono-channel occurs by writing to page 0 / register 64, bits D3-D0.
 The gain is implemented with a soft-stepping algorithm, which only changes the actual volume by 0.125 dB per input sample, either up or down, until the desired volume is reached.
-The rate of soft-stepping can be slowed to one step per two input samples by writing to page 0 / register 63, bits D1-D0.
+The rate of soft-stepping is slowed to one step per two input samples by writing to page 0 / register 63, bits D1-D0.
 Note that the default source for volume-control level settings is control by register writes (page 0 / register 65 and page 0 / register 66 to control volume).
 Use of the VOL/MICDET pin to control the DAC volume is ignored until the volume control source selected has been changed to pin control (page 0 / register 116, bit D7 = 1).
-This functionality is shown in Figure 1-1.
+This functionality is shown in .

 During soft-stepping, the host does not receive a signal when the DAC has been completely muted.
 This may be important if the host must mute the DAC before making a significant change, such as changing sample rates.
-In order to help with this situation, the device provides a flag back to the host via a read-only register, page 0 / register 38, bit D4 for the left channel and bit D0 for the right channel.
+In order to help with this situation, the device provides a flag back to the host through a read-only register, page 0 / register 38, bit D4 for the left channel and bit D0 for the right channel.
 This information alerts the host when the part has completed the soft-stepping and the actual volume has reached the desired volume level.
 The soft-stepping feature can be disabled by writing to page 0 / register 63, bits D1-D0.

-If soft-stepping is enabled, the CODEC\CLKIN signal should be kept active until the DAC power-up flag is cleared.
-When this flag is cleared, the internal DAC soft-stepping process is complete, and CODEC\CLKIN can be stopped if desired.
+If soft-stepping is enabled, the CODEC_CLKIN signal must be kept active until the DAC power-up flag is cleared.
+When this flag is cleared, the internal DAC soft-stepping process is complete, and CODEC_CLKIN can be stopped if desired.
 (The analog volume control can be ramped down using an internal oscillator.)

-5.5.3 Volume Control Pin
+6.3.10.3 Volume Control Pin

-The volume-control pin is not enabled by default but it can be enabled by writing 1 to page 0 / register 116, bit D7.
+The volume-control pin is not enabled by default but is enabled by writing 1 to page 0 / register 116, bit D7.
 The default DAC volume control uses software control of the volume, which occurs if page 0 / register 116, bit D7 = 0.
 Soft-stepping the volume level is set up by writing to page 0 / register 63, bits D1-D0.

-When the volume-pin function is used, a 7-bit Vol ADC reads the voltage on the VOL/MICDET pin and updates the digital volume control.
-(It overwrites the current value of the volume control.)
-The new volume setting which has been applied due to a change of voltage on the volume control pin can be read on page 0 / register 117, bits D6-D0.
-The 7-bit Vol ADC clock source can be selected on page 0 / register 116, bit D6.
-The update rate can be programmed on page 0 / register 116, bits D2-D0 for this 7-bit SAR ADC.
+When the volume-pin function is used, a 7-bit Vol ADC reads the voltage on the VOL/MICDET pin and updates the digital volume control by overwriting the current value of the volume control.
+The new volume setting which has been applied because of a change of voltage on the volume control pin is read on page 0 / register 117, bits D6-D0.
+The 7-bit Vol ADC clock source is selected on page 0 / register 116, bit D6.
+The update rate is programmed on page 0 / register 116, bits D2-D0 for this 7-bit SAR ADC.